 Dr Sarah Cooper

-She has been a pro bono academic for Amicus since 2007.
-Since 2010, Sarah has been a Fellow at the Arizona Justice Project - a non-profit organisation that considers claims of "innocence" and "manifest injustice" from Arizona inmates - at Arizona State University.
-In that time, she has worked on multiple post-conviction relief and clemency petitions, grappling with issues surrounding forensic science, medical science, confessions and disproportionate sentencing.
-She spends time in the USA working on these issues every year.
+She has been a pro bono academic for Amicus since 2007, and a Fellow at the Arizona Justice Project - a non-profit organisation that considers claims of "innocence" and "manifest injustice" from Arizona inmates – since 2010.
+In 2012/13 she was shortlisted for Birmingham Law Society’s 2012 Pro Bono Lawyer of the Year Award, and the Bar Pro Bono Unit’s Sydney Elland Justice Award.

 Sarah’s research examines how institutions and social actors in the legal process address conflict within science.
 She has published her research on this topic has been widely, and it has been cited by courts, scholars, and lawyers around the world.
 In 2016, she established the School of Law’s Centre for Law, Science and Policy, which brings together academics from across the university to generate and share research concerning the intersection of law, science and technologies.